catberry/catberry-l10n-dust-helper/README.md

 ```
 It outputs `comments` word.

-Also if you have `locale` value in template data context it is not needed to
+Also, if you have `locale` value in template data context it is not needed to
 specify parameter `locale` in helper because it will be automatically used from
 template data context.